NCIOCPL/ncids/README.md

 If there’s a dependency that all packages use but that you want to remove, Lerna has the _exec_ command that runs an arbitrary command in each package.
 With this knowledge, we can use _exec_ to remove a dependency on all packages.

  `lerna exec -- yarn remove dep-name`

+## Publishing

+Publishing of the ncids-css and ncids-react packages is done by running the command:
+`lerna publish`
+Running the command will assist in versioning, kick off package tests, build the packages and finally publish to github.